claire-oe/csharocalc/README.md

 f. an error for negative number(s)

-Additonally a generic linked list which allows to;
+Additonally, a generic linked list which allows to:
 i.
 Insert a node at any position ii.
 Delete a node at any position iii.
 Print the string representation of each node in the list